-This week on Monday Emmerson Mnangagwa addressed his speech to traditional leaders in Kadoma.
+This Monday Emmerson Mnangagwa addressed his speech to traditional leaders in Kadoma.

-In the past two months prices of goods and services in Zimbabwe went up three times owing to the fall of the local bonds against the more stable US dollar.
+The prices of goods and services in Zimbabwe have gone up by three times in the past two months, owing to the fall of the local bonds against a more stable US dollar.

 “We were surprised to wake up one morning to an outrageous increment of a 50kg back of maize seed from $30 to $100,” he said.